freenas/freenas-docs/userguide/snippets/xseries.rst

    Enter **admin** for the password, and the Serial Over LAN system is reset.
-Log out of the system with :command:`exit` and disconnect the black USB serial cable from the X series system.
+Log out of the system with :command:`exit` and disconnect the black USB serial cable from the X-Series system.

 .. tip:: The Out-of-Band console password can be changed by attaching